Thandu-Jodwana/iDiet-System/Object-State Modeling.md

     Active --> Canceled: User Cancels Subscription
 ```
 **Explanation:**
-Subscriptions are Inactive until a user subscribes, moving them to Active.
+All Subscriptions remain Inactive until a user subscribes, moving them to Active.
 If the subscription period ends, it transitions to Expired.
 If the user manually cancels, the subscription moves to Canceled.

 ## 5. Recipe State Diagram
 ```mermaid